JEFFERSON DAVIS (L) POSING AS ABRAHAM LINCOLN (R)

 DAUGHTER OF CONFEDERACY “WINNIE” DAVIS (L) POSING AS LA ACTRESS “NELLIE” DAVIS (R)

-SOUTHLAND is a history of Los Angeles before Hollywood.
-It is also a non-fiction crime noir that lives up to America’s second largest city’s sprawling reputation for aliases and intrigue.
-The facts center around the 6,656 acres of paradise that lie beneath L.A.’s star-studded coastal town of Pacific Palisades.
-Over New Year’s weekend in 1910, a matron from the first family of European heritage to settle the property, Maria Dionisia Jesus de Garcia, and her family, 13 victims in all, were poisoned by pears next to the Pacific Branch U.S. Old Soldier’s Home.
-Gathering evidence culled from the far corners of the archives, laying out primary sources not previously admitted into evidence, SOUTHLAND shows how the Garcias were all but certainly murdered by the founders of a local land company and points a finger at two sons of Jefferson Davis “buried” in Hollywood Cemetery.
+SOUTHLAND is a history of Los Angeles before the birth of Hollywood.
+It is also a non-fiction crime noir that lives up to the sprawling city’s reputation for secrets, aliases, and intrigue.
+Facts center around 6,656 acres of paradise beneath the star-studded L.A. coastal suburb of Pacific Palisades.
+Over New Year’s weekend in 1910 the matron of the first family of European heritage to settle the property, Maria Dionisia Jesus de Garcia, plus her entire family, 13 victims in all, were poisoned by bad pears.
+Gathering evidence culled from the far corners of the archives, presenting facts not previously admitted into evidence, SOUTHLAND demostrates how the Garcias were the victims of a sinister plot to take their family land and points an accusing finger at dissembling sons of Jefferson Davis buried in Hollywood Cemetery.